stevelatif/articles/blogs/hello-world.md

 # Aya Rust Tutorial Part 4: XDP Hello World

 Welcome to part 4.
-So far we have installed the prerequisits in part 2, built eBPF code that loads into the kernel and passes the verifier.
-Let's continue on by building another XDP program that will print a message everytime it receives a packet on an interface.
+So far we have installed the prerequisite in part 2, built eBPF code that loads into the kernel and passes the verifier.
+Let's continue on by building another XDP program that will print a message every time it receives a packet on an interface.
 As in part 3 we will use the loopback interface.
 This will show how to print a message from the kernel.
-This is ananlogous to using 'bpf_printk' in the BPF programs bult in the C language This will involve only a few more lines of code and will follow the same build and deployment process in the previous chapter.
+This is analogous to using 'bpf_printk' in the eBPF programs built in the C language This will involve only a few more lines of code and will follow the same build and deployment process in the previous chapter.